 Use this on wood utensils, cutting boards, or bowls to protect the material from water absorption.
 Made in America, so you can trust the safety of the materials.
-Uses a handy squeeze bottle.
+Comes in a generous 64-ounce bottle.

 Some quality control issues with damaged bottle caps and broken seals.